ghadiaravi13/ghadiaravi13.github.io/_posts/2023-01-15-multi-arm-bandits.md

 ---

 This blog provides a brief walkthrough of the multi-armed bandits.
-I have tried to structure the blog referring from "Reinforcement Learning: An Introduction" by Sutton & Barto.
-This blog is intended for anyone who wants to learn about bandits who has a some knowledge of probability and basic mathematics.
+I have tried to structure this blog referring from the book "Reinforcement Learning: An Introduction" by Sutton & Barto.
+This blog is intended for anyone who wants to learn about bandits who has some knowledge of probability and basic mathematics.

+###Literal resemblance
+>Bandit: someone who tries to deplete you of your money (or other resources) In the context of a casino (from which RL derives the analogy), a bandit or a slot machine is a machine with a lever, wherein you put in some money to pull the lever and the machine processes the output, and for some specific outputs, you win (you get monetary reward).
+You keep repeating this in lieu of winning, keeping in mind that each lever pull has a cost (now you might get why its called a **bandit**)

+###The n-armed bandit
+Consider a case where you enter the casino and see not just one, but n different slot machines.
+They are different in the sense that some machines give much higher reward (say they generate the winning output much more frequently) than others.
+Let us suppose that you have enough money to pull lever for 100 turns (assume that pulling lever of any slot machine costs the same).
+Ofcourse you would want to know the slot machine which gives you best overall reward at the end of 100 pulls.
+This is exactly the setting for an n-armed bandit (actually it should be n single-armed bandits, but it is what it is ¯\_(ツ)_/¯)

+> n-armed bandits: Given n different possible actions, determine the best action that yields maximal future reward

 This note is a brief introduction to approximation algorithms.
 Basically, the "Intro to Algorithms" courses are concerned with problems which are solvable in poly-time (i.e., problems